 10 Where are normal customs duty rates for your jurisdiction listed?
+Is there an exemption for low-value shipments?
+If so, at what level?
 Is there a binding tariff information system or similar in place?
 Are there prior notification requirements for imports?